gomson/vicsydev/consing_forth.md

 ```

 ### symbols
 Symbols in the token stream are interpreted as words to be called, a tradition inherited from Forth.
-Luckily, Common Lisp offers another kind of symbol in the form of keywords.
+Luckily, Common Lisp offers another kind of symbol in the form of keywords that come with less conceptual baggage.

 ```
 Lifoo> "lifoo" sym